mkarajohn/YGO-Rules-Reference-for-GOAT-Players-Who-Can-t-Read-Good-and-Who-Wanna-Learn-to-Do-Other-Stuff-Good/contents/Priority.md

 ![](../images/turn_flowchart.png)

 >[!IMPORTANT]
-> In GOAT players can also activate [Ignition Effects](./Spell%20Speeds%20and%20Effect%20Types.md) while
+> In GOAT format players can also activate [Ignition Effects](./Spell%20Speeds%20and%20Effect%20Types.md) while
 > the timing is in **Box B**.
 That's all.
 That's the only difference with Advanced Format.